Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 \textbf{2) ChengDu}: This dataset was created based on the 32 million vehicle trajectory records of Chengdu, China, which were collected from Oct.
 1st, 2016 to Oct.
 31th 2016.
 The resolutions of coarse-grained and fine-grained maps are set to $16\times16$ and $64\times64$, respectively.
 Each time interval is 15 minutes.
 Moreover, this dataset is divided into a training set (10/01 - 10/21), a validation set (10/22 - 10/24), and a testing set (10/25 - 10/31).
 Some traffic flow maps and the road network of ChengDu are shown in Fig. \ref{fig:intro}.

-\textbf{3) TaxiBJ-P1}: This dataset was released by Liang et al. \cite{liang2019urbanfm}.
-Specifically, TaxiBJ-P1 was constructed with a large number of taxi trajectories of Beijing, China, collected from July 2013 to October 2013.
-The studied area was divided into $32\times32$ grids for coarse-grained map and $128\times128$ grids for fine-grained map.
+\textbf{3) TaxiBJ}: This dataset was released by Liang et al. \cite{liang2019urbanfm} and it was constructed with a large number of taxi trajectories in Beijing, China.
+Specifically, the studied area was divided into $32\times32$ grids for coarse-grained maps and $128\times128$ grids for fine-grained maps.
 For each grid, the taxi volume was measured every 30 minutes, thus the channel number of its traffic flow maps is 1.
 The external factors of this dataset are processed by Liang et al. \cite{liang2019urbanfm} using their own strategies.
-Finally, this dataset was divided into a training set, a validation set, and a testing set by a ratio of 2:1:1.
-Some traffic flow maps and the road network of TaxiBJ-P1 are shown in the second row of Fig. \ref{fig:visual_datasets}.
+According to the time of data collection, this dataset was divided into four parts, including P1 (7/1/2013-10/31/2013), P2 (2/1/2014-6/30/2014), P3 (3/1/2015-6/30/2015), and P4 (11/1/2015-3/31/2016).
+Moreover, each part was divided into a training set, a validation set, and a testing set by a ratio of 2:1:1.
+Some traffic flow maps and the road network of TaxiBJ are shown in the second row of Fig. \ref{fig:visual_datasets}.
+In the following sections, we would conduct extensive evaluations on TaxiBJ-P1, while conducting standard evaluations on other parts, since these parts have similar traffic flow distributions.